 Many children responded with it Stress.
 They were annoyed, upset and demotivated, which is why they preferred to focus on an easier task rather than solving the difficult one.
 Other children behaved very differently.
 They didn't bury their heads in the sand.
 On the contrary: They even enjoyed the fact that they had to look for possible solutions.
 They were neither overwhelmed nor stressed or demotivated.
 Nor did they shy away from asking for help because they wanted to learn something.
 The fact that they could not solve the difficult tasks on their own did not matter at that moment.

 What happened?
 Why were the children's reactions and approaches so different?
 Dr. Dweck in her 2006 book "Mindset: The new psychology of success".
-What mindsets, according to Dr. Dweck gives, you will find out now.

 You have already learned that the American psychologist Dr. Dweck differentiates between a fixed mindset and a growth mindset.
 People with a fixed or growth mindset are fundamentally different.
 But in which points do they differ exactly?